Keszthely

-Keszthely ([ˈkɛsthɛj]; also known by other alternative names) is a Hungarian city of 20,895 inhabitants located on the western shore of Lake Balaton.
+Keszthely ([ˈkɛsthɛj]; also known by alternative names) is a Hungarian city of 20,895 inhabitants located on the western shore of Lake Balaton.
 It is the second largest city by the lake and one of the more important cultural, educational and economic hubs in the region.
 Due to its favorable location and accessibility by both road and rail, Keszthely and the surrounding area is a preferred holiday destination.

-Though settled since at least Roman times (the Keszthely culture of the Pannonian Romance language), the first historical evidence of the town Keszthely dates from a 1247 document.
-Since 1421, Keszthely has been a market town.
+From the middle of the 5th century until the middle of the 7th century the Keszthely Culture flourished in the area.

 The Faculty for Agriculture of University of Pannonia is located in Keszthely.
 George Fejer, Hungarian author and librarian at the University of Pest, was born in Keszthely in 1766.

 Etymology and names

 The name comes from Slavic *Kostel, see also the etymology of Kesztölc.
 Hungarian hely: a site, a location.
 The Hungarian part of the name could be potentially formed by a phonetic similarity and folk etymology Kesztely→Keszthely.
 1247 Kesztel.

 The city is also known by alternative names in other languages: Kesthell; Mogentiana, later Castellum; and Blatenski Kostel.